pdol9/Arduino-snake-game/README.md

 ## Installation

+	To assemble hardware see description in file Snake.ino

 	Using Arduino IDE compile and upload code to Arduino.

 ## Usage

-	Use joystick to navigate snack, potentiometer to slow down / speed up.
+	Use joystick to navigate snake, potentiometer to slow down / speed up.

 ## Board Curcuit